+proposed a oolaliii)

+change current Proposed

+$\boxtimes$ Course Number(s) GLBL301 GLBL400

+Formal Title Approaches to Globalization

+Transcript Title (≤30c)

+Recommended Course Preparation GLBL101 and four of the following courses: AFST 211, ANTH 211, ASIA 100, ECON 101, ECON 102, GES 102, GES 120, GWST 340, HIST 200, MLL 280, MLL 305, POLI 260, POLI 280/281

-, • • change current proposed Course Number(s) POLI 380 Formal Title International Relations Theory Transcript Title (≤30c) International Relations □х Recommended Course Preparation Junior Standing or POLI 280 POLI 280 or POLI 281 Prerequisite NOTE: Unless otherwise indicated, a prerequisite is assumed to be passed with a "D" or better. of Credits Must adhere to the UMBC Credit Hour Policy 3 Repeatable? ☐ Yes ☐ XX No ☐ Yes ☐ No Max.
-Total Credits Max.
+Prerequisite NOTE: Unless otherwise indicated, a prerequisite is assumed to be passed with a "D" or better. none Completion of (or current enrollment in) GLBL300 (a request for the creation of this course has been submitted along with this form).
+Course is open for GLBL majors only.

+of Credits Must adhere to the UMBC Credit Hour Policy 3

+Repeatable? ☐ Yes ☐ No ☐ Yes ☐ No

+Max.
+Total Credits 3 Max.
 Total Credits: This should be equal to the number of credits for courses that cannot be repeated for credit.
 For courses that may be repeated for credit, enter the maximum total number of credits a student can receive from this course.
 E.g., enter 6 credits for a 3 credit course that may be taken a second time for credit, but not for a third time.
 Please note that this does NOT refer to how many times a class may be retaken for a higher grade.

-Grading Method(s) ☐ X Reg (A-F) ☐ Audit ☐ Pass-Fail Reg (A-F) Audit Pass-Fail
+Grading Method(s) ⊠ Reg (A-F) ☐ Audit ☐ Pass-Fail Reg (A-F) Audit Pass-Fail